wazuh/wazuh-documentation/source/upgrade-guide/compatibility_matrix/index.rst

 Wazuh manager
 ^^^^^^^^^^^^^

-Below it shown the compatibility table for the Wazuh manager.
+Below you may find the compatibility table for the Wazuh manager.

 +-----------------------------------+------------------------------------------+
 |                                   |   **Wazuh version**                      |